 Butterfield Harris were briefed to undertake a ‘root and branch’ advice project to develop a coherent internal and external brand for a key Government department.
 That department had never previously embraced brand thinking systematically and operated within a closed world alongside partner agencies – largely out of view of the public.

 The challenge was to lead a team of senior stakeholders, many unfamiliar with branding concepts, to a consensus on their brand’s positioning.
 Initially, our work involved extensive interviewing with the directors of the organisation, and of the partner agencies with which it collaborates.
 First thoughts and constructs, were then shaped through a series of collaborative meetings and workshops to deliver a clear brand proposition and narrative.
 These were supplemented by recommendations for external communications and messaging, expression of values and culture, and strategies for recruitment, inter-agency relationships, visual and verbal identity, and tone of voice.

 The Children’s Society is one of the UK’s leading children’s charities, supporting and campaigning on behalf of young people facing severe and multiple disadvantage.
 With funding in the charity sector under immense pressure, TCS faces fierce competition for share of voice amongst potential donors – but more importantly for getting vulnerable childrens’ voices heard by society.

-Our brief from them in 2017 was to identify, define and verbalise a compelling and creative core idea and narrative that would unite TCS people, supporters, donors and beneficiaries and provide them with an agreed platform for communications and campaigning.
+Our brief from them was to identify, define and verbalise a compelling and creative core idea and narrative that would unite TCS people, supporters, donors and beneficiaries and provide them with an agreed platform for communications and campaigning.